My Happiness Engineer Interview with Automattic

-Translation: you’re exceptionally bad at helping people — at what drunk-o-clock did you apply to this job??
+Translation: you’re exceptionally bad at helping people — at what drunk-o-clock did you decide to apply for this job??

 And that was that.
 I sent back a sheepish ‘thank you for your time’ and laid face down in a puddle of cereal for the next two hours, thinking of much better answers to the 14 questions I had so fantastically failed.

 But don’t take this as a bad omen for your own interview.
 Right now, you know much more than I did when I started and can use that to your advantage.